We Offer Complete Pet Dental Care

 - Swelling around the face, rubbing or pawing at the face/mouth.

 Bad breath is not normal for pets.
-If you notice any of the above signs, let us know at (513) 242-2141 so we can examine your pet and help you decide on the best treatment for their needs.
+If you notice any of the above signs, please let us know at (513) 242-2141 so we can examine your pet and help you determine the best treatment for their needs.

 At-Home Care Options